angelinn/Xam.Plugin.AutoUpdate/README.md

     message: "A new version is available.
 Please update!",
     confirm: "Update",
     cancel: "Cancel",

+    // choose how often to check when opening the app to avoid spamming the user every time
+    runEvery: TimeSpan.FromDays(1),
     checkForUpdatesFunction: async () =>
     {
         // check for updates from external url ...